gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.23.1:  Over twenty-five tweaks, fixes and features - a recommended update for all.
+* 1.23.3: A security fix release - please update.
+More details: https://updraftplus.com/updraftplus-1-23-3-2-23-3-important-security-release/